 We sat down with Yolanda Conyers, VP Worldwide HR and Chief Diversity Officer for technology giant Lenovo, and best-selling co-author of The Lenovo Way.
 Aperian Global supported the deliberate transformation process of cultural inclusion that Lenovo underwent when they acquired IBM’s PC division.
-The initiative required engagement & alignment of executive stakeholders from China, the U.S. and Europe, as well as the creation and communication of a new integrated culture across all levels of the organization.
+The initiative required engagement & alignment of executive stakeholders from China, the U.S., and Europe, as well as the creation and communication of a new integrated culture across all levels of the organization.
 Read on to hear more about the globally-recognized successful merger, including key challenges & Yolanda’s advice to professionals working through global integrations.

 Congratulations on your book The Lenovo Way, co-authored with Gina Qiao.
 What motivated you to write this book?

-Gina and I knew we wanted to share our story of the great challenges and successes of blending both Eastern and Western business cultures philosophies and ideas into one.
-The Lenovo Way explains the unique and high-impact journey that defines Lenovo as a next generation, global company.
-The international acquisition of IBM’s PC division in 2005 was successful because, from the beginning, we knew we had to focus on diversity and inclusion to create a new business culture for the how the organization was to operate.
+Gina and I knew we wanted to share our story of the great challenges and successes of blending both Eastern and Western business culture philosophies and ideas into one.
+The Lenovo Way explains the unique and high-impact journey that defines Lenovo as a next-generation, global company.
+The international acquisition of IBM’s PC division in 2005 was successful because, from the beginning, we knew we had to focus on diversity and inclusion to create a new business culture for how the organization was to operate.
 Revealing the story behind Lenovo’s iconic journey to become a global leader is something we knew we wanted to share from the beginning.

-Also, as two women executives we wanted to be daringly open and share our challenges and successes in learning to be global leaders in a male-dominated industry.
+Also, as two women executives, we wanted to be daringly open and share our challenges and successes in learning to be global leaders in a male-dominated industry.

 What were the main challenges in this particular acquisition process?